Is this attic insulation safe for people?

 This natural cellulose and natural borate pesticide insulation keeps the interior temperature of your home completely unfazed by the temperature outside.
-Because of this, it will quickly reduced energy costs and save you money.
+Because of this, it will quickly reduce energy costs and save you money.

 How do I remove my rodent-infested insulation?

 You don’t.
-Hire us to completely remove, clean up and sanitize any animal and rodent dropping and pathogens that the droppings bring along.
+Hire us to completely remove, clean up, and sanitize any animal and rodent dropping and pathogens that the droppings bring along.

 How do I know if my attic is under-insulated?